Scientist/Senior Scientist - Molecular Biologist CAR-T Engineering

 Professional Qualifications and Position Requirements:

-- PhD in Immunology and/or Cancer biology with >2 years postdoctoral (Scientist), >5 years postdoctoral experience (Senior Scientist) in T cell or immunotherapy-based research, including industry experience
+- PhD in Molecular Biology, Immunology, and/or Cancer biology with 2 years postdoctoral experience (Scientist) or >5 years postdoctoral experience (Senior Scientist) in T cell or immunotherapy-based research

-- Experience with the design and synthesis of CAR expression constructs and evaluation of human CAR-T therapies; Industry experience in adoptive T cell, CAR-T, or TCR therapeutics strongly preferred
+- Experience with modular design and evaluation of human CAR-T therapies or therapeutic antibodies; Industry experience in adoptive T cell or antibody therapeutics is preferred

 - Experience in gene editing technologies including CRISPR/Cas9